Welcome

 "YANKEE FOOLED YA" excellent tightly-packed lavender modern vulgaris, sold as Yankee Doodle by several nurseries $20

-ZNAMYA LENINA (Banner of Lenin) breath-taking red-violet, Communist lilac
+ZNAMYA LENINA (Banner of Lenin) breath-taking red-violet, Communist lilac SOLD OUT

 ZULU violet, large florets, hard-to-find SOLD OUT